 What are Buoy Moorings?

 Buoy moorings are used to secure vessels and provide an alternative to anchoring and other methods of storage.
-A buoy mooring is attached to the seabed, through a system of ropes, cables or chains with a float or buoy on the surface to mark the location of the vessel.
+A buoy mooring is attached to the seabed, through a system of ropes, cables or chains, with a float or buoy on the surface to mark the location of the vessel.

 Our Buoy Mooring Management Strategy is a guiding framework for responsibly managing buoy moorings in Gold Coast waterways into the future.
 This strategy was approved by the GCWA Board in August 2017.
 It’s the next stage in a long-term consultation process that examines the way buoy moorings are established, used and managed on the Gold Coast.

 The Buoy Mooring Management Strategy will guide GCWA’s approach to policy, information provision, operations and consultation.
 Subscribe to our e-newsletter to keep up to date on the Strategy’s implementation.